slackhappy/apu_openwrt/README.md

      2      17.3MB  286MB   268MB   primary  ext2
     ```

-    Expand the 286MB partition to the rest of the disk size (mine is 60G)
+    If you want, expand the 286MB partition to the rest of the disk size (mine is 60G).
+Note that upgrading to new OpenWRT images will reset this though.
     ```
     ~ #  parted /dev/sda resizepart 2 60G
     Information: You may need to update /etc/fstab.